* Investor panic over coronavirus eases

 The newly identified coronavirus has created alarm because it is spreading quickly and there is little known about it.
 The death toll rose sharply to 132 on Wednesday, with nearly 1,500 new cases identified for a total of nearly 6,000.

-The offshore yuan - heavily sold in recent days - was marginally stronger at 6.9605 per dollar, off Monday's 6.9900, its weakest in almost a month.
+The offshore yuan - heavily sold in recent days - initially rose but by 1145 GMT stood at 6.9635 per dollar, unchanged on the day.
+On Monday, it had fallen to 6.9900 yuan per dollar, its weakest in almost a month.